-The experimental observation of a strong third harmonic that marks overcoming a force threshold with subsequent lowering and increase of the force has only been observed with one CO terminated tip so far.
-Although this tip lasted for about 34 hours, generated about 900 images (64 constant height datasets with 7 data channels and two scan directions) and experienced $\approx 9\times10^{9}$ approach-retract cycles over a $2A=100$\,pm distance range (oscillation at 26.6\,kHz for 34 hours), we did not succeed so far to prepare a CO terminated tip that showed the same resilience.

-As outlined further below, a CO terminated tip needs to fulfill two criteria to be able to induce a graphite-to-diamond transition and to generate a large third harmonic in the cantilever oscillation: 1. the CO terminated tip needs to sustain a repulsive force on the order of 10\,nN; 2. it needs to have a fairly flat metal base to generate a strong van-der-Waals attraction.
-A recent study has shown that CO terminated tips that are all formed by attaching CO to a single metallic front atom of the tip still show a significant variation in there force versus distance curves over metal clusters (Fig. 1 in \cite{Berwanger2020}).

-However, one central aspect for the interpretation of the data presented here, the lateral bending of the CO terminated tip towards the center of the graphene hexagons upon exposure to stronger repulsive forces was observed by all CO terminated tips on all graphene samples from graphene on SiC to graphene on metal and plain graphite.

-The generation of thin diamond layers from graphite \cite{Irifune2003,Turneaure2017} and the pressure induced transition of bilayer graphene to diamond \cite{Gao2018} or 2D boron nitride to a diamond-like structure by the tip of an AFM \cite{Cellini2021} has been published in the meantime by other groups.
-It was proposed that nano indentation experiments where loads of up to 100\,nN were applied to a blunt spherical Si probe with, compared to atomic dimensions, a large contact area, lead to these sp$^2$ type bonding to diamond-like sp$^3$ type bonding conversions \cite{Gao2018}.
+Recently, the tip of an an atomic force microscope (AFM) \cite{Binnig1986} was used to induce a transition of bilayer graphene to diamond \cite{Gao2018} or 2D boron nitride to a diamond-like structure by AFM \cite{Cellini2021}.
+These nano indentation experiments applied loads of up to 100\,nN to a blunt spherical Si probe with, compared to atomic dimensions, a large contact area, lead to these sp$^2$ type bonding to diamond-like sp$^3$ type bonding conversions \cite{Gao2018}.